Dewalt-arch/pimpmykali/README.md

     This is the default as root was disabled there is not anything in /root

-  - A second screen and prompt was added to the Root Login Enable function
-  - This prompts the user to copy everything from /home/kali to /root
+  - A second screen and prompt was added to the Root Login Enable function This prompts the user to copy everything from /home/kali to /root
     - Y selection will copy all of /home/kali to /root
-    - N selection will skip this copy and end this function
+    - N selection will skip the copy and end this function
-  - No file-checking is preformed
+  - No file-checking will be preformed
-  - This WILL overwrite anything in /root with the contents of /home/kali
+  - Warning: This WILL overwrite anything in /root with the contents of /home/kali

 # Revision 1.1.1 - quick fix
   - Quick fix applied to modifiy a specific function that was calling